linode/docs/docs/platform/one-click/how-to-deploy-nextcloud-with-one-click-apps/index.md

       ![Provide your MySQL database values](nextcloud-database.png)

 1. Click the **Finish setup** button to complete the configuration.
 The set up takes a couple of minutes to complete.
-You will then be taken to the Nextcloud Hub where you can begin uploading files to your Nextcloud server.
+The Nextcloud Hub page appears where you can upload files to the Nextcloud server.

       ![Nextcloud Hub](welcome-nextcloud.png)